Hip Hop Producers and Their Representation

 The Pros and Cons of Producer-Managers

-Moreover, it’s important to keep in mind that once you sign with a producer manager, they are entitled to a 20-percent cut of all the music-related revenue you earn.
+It’s important to keep in mind that once you sign with a producer-manager, they are entitled to a 20-percent cut of all the music-related revenues you earn.
 Typically, the representation period will last two years or more.
-As your career grows, however, and as you become a more sizeable figure in the recording industry, then it may indeed be not only advantageous but necessary for you to get a manager, mainly because you will be eligible for opportunities outside of selling beats to other recording artists.
+As your career grows, however, and as you become a more sizeable figure in the recording industry, it may then be not only advantageous but necessary for you to get a manager.
+That's because you may be eligible for opportunities outside of selling beats to other recording artists.

 Do You Need a Producer-Manager?

-It’s important to point out that hip hop-rap beat-making/production is a relatively new and rather unique phenomenon in the recording industry.
-As a result, many recording artists are still trying to navigate their way through the current model.
-Though a producer manager can help a beatmaker/producer gain exposure early on, it’s important to remember that once a beatmaker/producer is established on any significant level, the task of successfully shopping their beats themselves actually becomes rather easy.
+It’s important to point out that hip-hop/rap beat-making/production is a relatively new and unique phenomenon in the recording industry.
+As a result, many recording artists are still trying to navigate their way through the existing model.
+Though a producer-manager can help a beatmaker/producer gain exposure early on, it’s important to remember that once a beatmaker/producer is established on any significant level, the task of successfully shopping their beats themselves actually becomes rather easy.

 In fact, should you reach a point of acclaim, people interested in your brand of beats will often reach out to you.

 If you’re a beatmaker/producer just starting out, the question of whether or not to go with a producer-manager is really a question of exposure.
-If you feel that the exposure a producer manager can get you is above and beyond what a beat broker can provide, then a producer-manager might be the way to go.
-Just make sure that the producer manager’s responsibilities and obligations are well-defined in writing.
+If you feel that the exposure a producer-manager can get you is above and beyond what a beat broker can provide, then a producer-manager might be the way to go.
+Just make sure that the producer-manager responsibilities and obligations are well-defined in writing.
 It’s also a good idea to include benchmarks (set goals) within the language of any agreement that you enter into with a producer-manager.

-But before you commit to an agreement with a producer manager, remember this: savvy beat brokers are more likely to go to better industry parties than producer-managers.
+But before you commit to an agreement with one, remember this: Savvy beat brokers are more likely to go to better industry parties than producer-managers.